ncita-repository/WP1.3_multiple_modalities/README.md

 Further down a new dictionary is added to `cfg` using the key *NCITA_test_RR2* (line 120), and the previously defined dictionary is copied (line 121).
 Then the `runID` (line 122) and other selected keys are modified (lines 123-127).

 Use a previously fully-defined dictionary as a template for new dictionaries as you go along.
-Remember to re-run the command *create_xnat_config_files()* to update your list of XNAT config files.

 Once the dictionaries have been defined in the script, the XNAT config files can be created by running the following in a command shell:

 	python xnat_config_files.py

-This will generate and/or overwrite a list of JSONs in *src/xnat_configs/* - one file for each key-dictionary pair within the dictionary `cfg`.
+This will generate and/or overwrite a list of JSONs in *src/xnat_configs/* - one file for each *key-dictionary* pair within the dictionary `cfg`.

 (Optional) If running in a Python terminal: